0

 Avocados are imported into the United States as well as grown domestically.
 It’s also a significant export from Mexico to much of the Western Hemisphere.

-In terms of total consumption, U.S. citizens are the biggest fans of avocados, annually eating an average of 8.43 pounds apiece.
+In terms of total consumption, the citizens of Mexico are the biggest fans of avocados, annually eating 1.3 million tons of this fruit.

 So how many avocados is this?
-In 2021, Avocados from Mexico, a trade group, reported exporting 24 billion pounds to the U.S. Most come from a 275,000 square foot farm.
+In 2021, Avocados from Mexico, a trade group, reported exporting 24 billion pounds to the U.S. Most came from a 275,000 square foot farm.

-Per capita, Mexico also is a big consumer of its consumers, eating 8.1 kgs as of 2022.
-According to InspiraFarms, which grows avocados, the 8 or so pounds the U.S. consumes is actually a decline from past years, including 4.1 kg in 2021, or just over 9 pounds.
+Per capita, the Dominican Republic also is the biggest consumer of avocados, eating 134 g of this fruit per day (almost 49 lbs per year), as of 2022.
+According to InspiraFarms, which grows avocados, the 7.5 or so pounds the U.S. consumes annually per capita is actually a decline from past years, including 4.1 kg in 2021, or just over 9 pounds.

-Other countries that enjoy their avocados include Canada, which consumed 2.5 kg per person.
-The European Union overall consumed about 1.3 kg of avocados in 2021.
+Other countries that enjoy their avocados include Canada, which consumed almost 2.5 kg per person in 2022.
+The European Union as a whole consumed about 1.3 kg of avocados per capita in 2021.

-Within the EU, Norway consumes the most, at 2.87 kg, followed by the Netherlands with 2.85 and Denmark with 2.65.
+Within the EU, Spain consumes the most, at 2.67 kg, followed by Norway with 2.6 kg and Portugal with 2.44 kg.